cmcejas/AI-Stock-Advisor/README.md

   * based on price change, price history, current and past markets, industry comparison, and prediction.

 * Make into a web app and make i/o look nice.
+  * look nice on both mobile and pc